 Life is like a journey on which you take many paths.
 Some paths are easy to tread, they’re joyous, they’re enjoyable.
 Others are harder.
 But the difficult paths you cross will lead you towards another positive path.
 When something negative happens, tell yourself “It’s just a moment.
 It’ll pass”.

 When my father past away last year I was deeply upset.
-This was one time when I truly needed to know how to remain positive in difficult times.
+This was one time when I truly needed to know how to stay positive in difficult times.
 I got through by thinking positive.
 I told myself, “This time will pass, and soon I’ll look back on my father with love and pride”.

 3: Take it as a challenge